NREL/PVade/docs/index.rst

 Documentation is currently organized into three main categories:

-* :ref:`How to Guides`: User guides covering basic topics and use cases for the PVade software
+* :ref:`User Manual`: User guides covering basic topics and use cases for the PVade software
+* :ref:`Theory Manual`: Walktrough in the PVade code blocks
 * :ref:`Technical Reference`: Programming details on the PVade API and functions
 * :ref:`Background`: Information and research sources for fluid and structural solvers and PV topics